-Our Cinnamon Bark Burmannii Total CO2 Extract is produced in Germany using the bark harvested from Indonisian Cinnamomum burmannii.
+Our Cinnamon Bark Burmannii Total CO2 Extract is produced in Germany using the bark harvested from Indonesian Cinnamomum burmannii.
 It contains both the volatile and non-volatile CO2 soluble components of this wonderfully aromatic bark.

 CO2 Totals are CO2 Supercritical Extracts that have been extracted at higher pressure than those classified as CO2 Selects.
 CO2 Totals are the closest representation of the natural plant ever achieved.